-Indian Prime Minister makes historic visit to Israel
+India's Narendra Modi visits Israel

 Israel has in recent years become an important defense supplier for India.
 The two countries signed an air and missile defense deal worth almost $2 billion in April, in what Israel termed the "largest defense contract deal" in its history.

-"There has been a focus on defense and counter terrorism and it is important.
+"There has been a focus on defense and counter-terrorism and it is important.
 This kind of cooperation enhances the confidence that countries have with each other," Singh told CNN.

 The trip follows Modi's meeting with US President Donald Trump in Washington on June 27, in which Modi was seen hugging Trump in front of the world's cameras, a sign of affection reserved for the leaders of a select few countries.